hal2814/travel_api/README.md

 </div>

-## Key Features
+## Key Features :key:

 * Destinations - Create, Update, return all, and return specific destination
-  - Api call returns a result in JSON format.:airplane:
+  - Returns destination in JSON format.
 * Reviews - Create, Update, return all, and return specific review for destination
-  - Api call returns a result in JSON format :airplane:
+  - Returns review in JSON format
 * Search - Returns a list of destitions with a API call
 * [BCrypt](https://github.com/codahale/bcrypt-ruby) authentication via API-Key for posting Reviews
 * API call is returned in JSON format
 * Readable API call messages that give user good feedback
 * Option to seed fake data

-## How To Use
+## How To Use :wrench:

 To clone and run this application, you'll need [Git](https://git-scm.com) and [Ruby](http://ruby-doc.org/) (which comes with [rails](http://guides.rubyonrails.org/)) installed on your computer.
 From your command line: